 Before training as a homeopath I gained a degree in sociology at Sheffield University then worked as a nurse in the NHS for 10 years specialising in community nursing, palliative cancer care and nurse lecturing.
 I trained as a bereavement counsellor with the Royal London Hospital Bereavement Service which was set up by Colin Murray Parkes, a psychiatrist there and the author of numerous books and publications on grief.
-Since qualifying as a homeopath I have set up two NHS Homeopathy Clinics and have run a private practice from various clinics in London, Penzance and more recently Brighton.
+Since qualifying as a homeopath I have set up two NHS Homeopathy Clinics and have run a private practice from various clinics in London and Brighton.
+I am currently based in Penzance.

 I was the Founder and Director of The Maun Homeopathy Project, a registered charity which provided free homeopathic outreach clinics for people living with HIV and AIDS in Maun, Botswana, from 2002-2018.
 In 2010 I received the Society of Homeopath’s “Outstanding Achievement Award” for my work in setting up and running this charity.

 As a professional homeopath for over 25 years I have extensive experience in treating adults, children and babies with a wide range of physical and emotional problems.
 I draw on the experiences I gained both as a nurse, bereavement counsellor and my practice in Botswana.
 There I developed a system of homeopathic prescribing called the Triad Method for people living with complex health conditions – either chronic physical illness or deep emotional trauma.
 In 2015 I had a book, The Triad Method; treating complex cases from grassroots to clinic, published by the Winter Press.

 I practice homeopathy as a science and an art, drawing on both sound knowledge and intuition to make the right prescription for you.
-I also know that the process of coming to see me for the homeopathy consultation can be healing in itself – I provide a safe, non-judgmental and comfortable space in my clinics (or via Zoom, Skype or Phone) where you can talk about what is troubling you and be heard by me with compassion and insight.
+I also know that the process of seeing me for the homeopathy consultation can be healing in itself – I provide a safe, non-judgmental and comfortable space in person or via Zoom, Skype or Phone where you can talk about what is troubling you and be heard by me with compassion and insight.